United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 • Passport copy of manager/director.

 Note: Despite the mandatory filing of the UBO information, such information remains confidential and not publicly available.
+There is no public access to shareholder details, group structure, accounts or liens/encumbrances on shares or assets.
+UAE onshore company registries do not maintain a public searchable database like common law jurisdictions.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?